W.L West & Sons

 European Larch shakes used for roofing.

-Timber Shakes & Timber Shingles for Sale UK
+Timber Shakes & Timber Shingles

 The use of timber for building envelope solutions is becoming increasingly popular in both commercial and residential sectors due to the environmental benefits over alternative materials and their ability to be used to create buildings with spectacular visual impact.
 As you can see, there’s nothing at all antiquated about this historic building material!